How to Apply?

 Student Lines of Credit

 A student line of credit gives you access to funds to pay for school and other expenses.
 A line of credit is different from a loan because you take money out only as you need it and pay interest only on what you withdraw while you are in school making it a great option for Canadian students.
-Many financial institutions offer lines of credit:
+Many financial institutions offer lines of credit (each listed bank is a clickable link):

 Canada Registered Education Savings Plan